CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 real client/server split! what ramifications does this have!

-* There is no `newids.csv` because the client and server are not merged
+* there is no `newids.csv` because the client and server are never merged in this toolchain
 * there is no `joined.srg`, instead there are split `client.srg` and `server.srg`s. the format of the SRGs looks identical to the usual.
 * there is no `joined.exc`, instead there are split `client.exc` and `server.exc`s. params are still found joined, in `params.csv`.